Czocher/czocher.github.io/_posts/2017-01-02-fedora-linux-installation-on-beagle-bone-black.md

 If you do not use Fedora but want to write a image to the SD card you can simply view the [source code](https://github.com/sorki/fedora-arm-installer) of the `fedora-arm-installer` -- it is a normal shell script.

-After the script finishes, the SD card should be bootable, but to sucessfully boot it you should hold the "User Boot" button (small one next to the SD card reader).
-Otherwise the leds will stay lit and the Beagle Bone Black will be unresponsive, the connected screen shall remain black.
+After the script finishes, the SD card should be bootable, but to successfully boot it you should hold the "User Boot" button (small one next to the SD card reader).
+Otherwise the LEDs will stay lit and the Beagle Bone Black will be unresponsive, the connected screen shall remain black.
 Debugging this situation usually requires a serial cable.

 Pressing the "User Boot" button on every boot is of course unacceptable if you wish to use this board as a server.
 There is a number of ways to boot the SD card automatically but the easiest one, which worked for me, was to mount the eMMC boot partition on the booted Fedora system and rename the MLO file.